andreluzz/cas-xog/README.md

     └── cas-fin.package
 ```

-To install the package the user should save the zip file inside a folder named `package` in the same directory of the `cas-xog.exe` file.
+To install the package the user should save the zip file inside a folder named `packages` in the same directory of the `cas-xog.exe` file.

 # Data migration
-This feature should be used to export instances to an excel file and read data from excel file to a XOG template creating an xml to import data to the environment.
+This feature is used to export instances to an excel file and read data from excel file to a XOG template creating an xml to import data to the environment.

 ## Export data to excel
 Should be used with a [driver instance type](#description-of-instance-driver-types) to read data from the environment and save the match attributes to an excel file.